ruuvi/ruuvi.firmware.c/README.md

 If you want to assist in the project maintenance by fixing some issues _doxygen.error_ is a good place to look for code which needs better commenting.
-Project badges at the top of the readme point to issues which range from trivial to complex refactoring.
+Project badges at the top of the readme point to issues which range from trivial clarifications to complex refactoring.

 If you want to add new features, please discuss the feature first, and then create ceedling unit tests for the functionality.
 Once the functionality is agreed and testable in can be integrated